Global Challenges Research Fund: Case Studies

 Several pieces of work are currently underway as a result.
 A journal article on the outcomes of the Ivory Coast event, and a special edition of a peer reviewed journal arising from the research focus of the ASPIRE project, are in progress.
 The team are working towards building a network of interested researchers, teachers, administrators and policymakers from the ODA participants, as well as collaborating with partners on follow-up projects and funding for replication studies in Ghana with the University of Ghana.
 Recently the research team successfully applied for a British Council ELTRA Award to collaborate with teachers in Nigeria on a related study on teacher development.
 The team are also exploring replicating and extending the research involved in ASPIRE into a larger Global Challenges Research Fund (GCRF) grant application in 2020.

-A research team led by Darren Ansell, Professor of Aerospace Engineering in the School of Engineering, is helping Cambodians to utilise the latest technology to clear deadly landmines.
+A research team led by Darren Ansell, Professor of Aerospace Engineering in the School of Engineering and Computing, is helping Cambodians to utilise the latest technology to clear deadly landmines.
 Through several workshops, they examined the high-risk activities currently performed by Cambodians engaged in landmine clearance operations.
 Their expertise in aerial and ground robotics was used to draft technology concepts that could help to take humans out of harm’s way and reduce the threat to human life involved in perilous mine clearance operations.

 The work supports Cambodia’s National Mine Action Strategy, which is working towards making the country free from landmines by 2025.
 This target is no small feat.
 The Cambodian Mine Action Centre (CMAC) estimates that there could be as many as four to six million mines and other pieces of unexploded ordinance lurking underground throughout the country following decades of war.
 The most common method of mine detection is still manual detection and disarmament, which is often slow, expensive and highly dangerous.